Skip to content

 You open your fridge and take out some kale to make a kale salad.
 But it’s wilted!
 Darn!
 Have you wondered what to do with wilted kale or is wilted kale still good?
+Probably.
 Read on.

 Luckily, reviving wilted kale is so easy to do.
 Check out the video below.

 All you need to do is cut about an inch off of the end of the kale stem.
 Fill your sink or a large bowl with cold water and set the kale inside.
 Let the kale sit for anywhere from 4 to 10 hours or overnight and remove it from the water in the morning.
 Poof!
 Like magic, it will be crisp and usable.
+I have done it many times!

 Make sure that you submerge all the kale pieces, including the stems in the water.
 It’s not effective to just soak the stems or parts of the kale leaves.